Inside NCVPS Courses

 Course Sharing and Development

-NCVPS has a partnership with the Virtual School Leadership Alliance (VSLA).
-The VSLA provides the opportunity to share courses with other state virtual schools.
-We have shared courses with our counterparts in Montana, Idaho, and Georgia.
+NCVPS has a partnership with the Virtual Leaders Learning Alliance (VLLA).
+The VLLA provides the opportunity to share courses with other state virtual schools.
+We have shared courses with our counterparts in Montana, Idaho, Georgia, and Arkansas.

 We also share courses with North Carolina school districts.
 This process is being streamlined with the statewide adoption of the Canvas learning management system.